 What are the disadvantages of full-service payroll?

 Cost isn't the only drawback of using a full-service payroll company.
-Its size can make working with the payroll company feel impersonal if it doesn't assign a payroll specialist to your account.
+If the company doesn't assign a payroll specialist to your account, your working relationship can feel impersonal.
 Liability for payroll tax filing errors may also be a problem.
 Some full-service payroll companies take responsibility on your behalf, but some do not.
 This means you could be hit with fees for mistakes your payroll provider makes.

 How do you choose between cheaper and full-service payroll?

-When choosing between cheap and full-service payroll, take time to assess what you need as a company.
-A full-service payroll company may have everything you need and more, which can be costly compared to a free or cheap payroll service that's a bit more limited.
-The best way to decide is to weigh what you need against what you want or can do without.
+When choosing between cheap and full-service payroll, assess what you need as a company.
+A full-service payroll company may have everything you need and more, but that can be costly compared to a free or cheap payroll service that's a bit more limited.
+The best way to decide is to weigh what you need against what you want but can do without.